DennisDeSwart/php-stanford-corenlp-adapter/README.md

 PHP adapter for Stanford CoreNLP tools<br /><br />

 <b>What does it do</b><br />
 It takes a Part-Of-Speech(POS) parse and creates a POS tree with depths, ID's and parentID's.
 It is designed to be used for Stanford CoreNLP, where CoreNLP is working as a server.
-However, it could easily be modified to take parsers from the Stanford online parser here: http://nlp.stanford.edu:8080/parser/index.jsp
+However, it could easily be modified to take a parse from the Stanford online parser here: http://nlp.stanford.edu:8080/parser/index.jsp, since the POS parse is of the same format

 <b>What does it not do</b><br />
 It does not do lemma's and dependency parsing (yet)<br /><br />